BurntSushi/nakala/doc/SCRATCH.md

 extremely heavy load on a Nakala index on macOS?

-### Index synchronization
+## Index synchronization

+This section discuss how Nakala synchronizes multiple simultaneous readers and writers in detail.
+This is effectively how Nakala provides atomicity and isolation, and also partially how consistency is maintained.
+(Durability is discussed later as a separate topic from synchronization.)

+We first give a higher level overview of synchronization and then dive into log+index compaction to explain it in more depth.

+### Synchronization at a glance

-In this section, we'll go over the particulars of synchronization in more detail.
-Most of the synchronization isn't too difficult to describe:
+In this section, we'll go over more of the particulars of synchronization, but we'll remain at a somewhat high level.
+The next section on log+index compaction will drive it home in even more detail, since the existence of compaction is the main thing driving the need for synchronization in the first place.

+At a low level, most of the synchronization Nakala needs to do isn't too difficult to describe:

 * The transaction log can only have one writer at any point in time.
 It may have multiple readers.